gatling/gatling/src/docs/content/tutorials/scripting-intro-js/index.md

 {{< include-code "ScriptingIntro4Sample#define-the-injection-profile" js >}}

 Congrats!
 You have written your first Gatling simulation.
-The next step is to learn how to run the simulation locally.
+The next step is to learn how to run the simulation.

 ## Test execution